 BBC News response

-light on why it happened.
+to shed light on why it happened.
 We believe it is important to reflect the fact that such opinions exist and feel that Anjem Choudary's comments may offer some insight into how this crime came about.
-His views were robustly challenged by both the presenter,
+His views were robustly challenged by both

 Offsite Article: Oh Dear!
 We need a high priest of PC to rule when free speech, ethics, political correctness, propaganda and religion all collide

 BBC Four, 6 March 2013